-For the purpose of this analysis, emissions from gilts and cash are currently excluded due to carbon accounting methodologies not being sufficiently developed in these areas, meaning the Trustee was not able to calculate the metrics using data available.
+For the purpose of this analysis, emissions from gilts and cash are currently excluded due to carbon accounting methodologies not being sufficiently developed in these areas, meaning the Trustee was not able to obtain the metrics.
 The Trustee will keep abreast of best practice and engage with the relevant investment manager as guidance on reporting develops.